sejobasic/MomentDashboard-Project/README.md

-## Moment Personal Dashboard Clone
+## Momentum Personal Dashboard Clone

 [LINK TO EXTENSION]()

-### A JavaScript clone project of the Moment dashboard chrome extension.
+### A JavaScript clone project of the Momentum dashboard chrome extension.

 <hr />